selectize/selectize.js/docs/api.md

 	</tr>
 	<tr>
 		<td valign="top"><code>getAdjacentOption(value, direction)</code></td>
 		<td valign="top">Retrieves the jQuery element for the previous or next option, relative to the currently highlighted option.
-The `direction` argument should be 1 for "next" or -1 for "previous".</td>
+The <code>direction</code> argument should be 1 for "next" or -1 for "previous".</td>
 	</tr>
 	<tr>
 		<td valign="top"><code>refreshOptions(triggerDropdown)</code></td>